groovy-sky/self-registry/README.md

 This repository contains [the script](https://github.com/groovy-sky/self-registry/blob/master/run.sh) for deploying a self-hosted Docker Registry running on Azure App Service, which uses Storage Account for storing images.
 Detailed instruction how-to run it you can find [here](https://github.com/groovy-sky/azure/tree/master/docker-private-registry#introduction).

-You can use Azure Cloud Shell in Bash mode for the deployment, by executing the script below:
+You can use Azure Cloud Shell in Bash mode for the deployment, by executing commands below:

 ```
 export grpName="demo-registry-group"